fooltowise/NeroNotes/Nero's Notes/Why you need to document your decisions.md

+# Why you need to document your decisions

 ## by Jim O'Shaughnessy
 ---
 > _"The first principle is that you must not fool yourself and you are the easiest person to fool."_